calebdinsmore/edusports-site/misc/constitution.md

 These types of trades break the spirit of the game and hurt the experience, so they will not be tolerated.

-To overturn a trade, another owner in the league must petition the other owners and make a case for why a trade constitutes possible collusion or is so lopsided that it would severely impact parity. **Overturning trades should be very rare.**
+To overturn a trade, another owner in the league must put forward a motion to overturn the trade and make a case for why a trade constitutes possible collusion or is so lopsided that it would severely impact parity.
+A motion must be seconded by another owner before a vote to overturn is held.

 Once the owners involved in the trade have made a defense for why the trade should stand, a vote will be held amongst the owners in the league.
 For a trade to be overturned, the following criteria must be met: